Fluke (novel)

 Fluke is a novel by British novelist James Herbert.
 First published in 1977, it concerns a dog named Fluke.

 Plot

 The novel starts with the birth of Fluke, a dog who soon realizes that he used to be a man.
 The book then follows Fluke's efforts to find out what happened to him and why he is a dog.
 Soon he starts to remember bits of his previous life and remembers he had a wife and daughter, and he works to reunite with his family.
-Along the way, he makes friends with a red dog named Rumbo, started life as a human, like Fluke.
+Along the way, he makes friends with a red dog named Rumbo who started life as a human, like Fluke.
 Rumbo is killed when a car in a scrap yard the dogs live in falls on him.
 Towards the end of Fluke Rumbo comes back as a red squirrel and later appears in the James Herbert novels The Magic Cottage and Once.

 Adaptations in other media

 Fluke was adapted into a film in 1995, starring Samuel L. Jackson and Matthew Modine.